slcorp/RTView-Google/README.md

 ## Compute Engine

 The Google Cloud Marketplace offers a single-click installation of an RTView DataServer, fully configured, and available for immediate use.
 It is a Virtual Machine deployment, running on the Google Compute Engine, and billed automatically based on usage.
+Note that there may be multiple variants of the RTView DataServer provided, each designed for a specific purpose.
+Instructions for all are essentially the same.

 Clicking into the ComputeEngine folder of this repository will take you to the instructions for deploying and making use of the RTView DataServer instance that you create.

 ## Kubernetes

-If you want to use Kubernettes, details provided here.
-It references base information contained in the RTView-Kubernetes repo.
+In some cases, there may be a need to deploy RTView with a configuration that is different from the defaults provided in the ComputeEngine version.

+In this case, it is recommended that you use the Kubernetes deployment model and build your desired configuration using the instructions provided by clicking to the Kubernetes folder of this repo.
+Kubernetes is a container orchestration tool, offered in Google Cloud, that can integrate and automatically integrate multiple services into complex applications.

 ## Docker Container

-Sometimes user simply want to deploy a simple RTView container in Google.
-This section explains how to do that.
+Often, users simply want to deploy a simple RTView container into Google Cloud and have total control over the management of the Docker containers themselves.
+This section explains how to do this for RTView running in Google Cloud.